chrisguitarguy/pjaxy/readme.md

 If you've already created your theme, creating a PJAX template is simple.
 Open up one of the main theme files (like `index.php`), grab the contents within container that PJAX will update, and paste it into `pjax-templates/index.php`.
 Alternatively, you could use [template parts](http://codex.wordpress.org/Function_Reference/get_template_part)

 Pjaxy will look for templates in the same way that WordPress does: check the child theme directory in `pjax-templates`, then the parent theme, and then fail.
-If pjaxy does not fide a template, the page will use the the normal template.
+If pjaxy does not fide a template, the page will use the normal template.
 This will cause the PJAX library to do a "hard" reload of the page -- eg. no partial reload or pushState.

 Let's say your make a request for a single post.
 Pjaxy first looks in the childtheme directory in `pjax-templates` for `single.php`, the in the parent theme directory for `pjax-templates/single.php`.
 Same deal for taxonomy pages (including tags and categories).